This is the best Bose QuietComfort QC35 deal

-Sure, you can get noise-canceling headphone on the cheap (here's one that's on sale for just $36), but let's face it: The Bose QuietComfort 35 is the gold standard -- one of the highest-rated headphones on the market.
+Noise-canceling headphones are awesome -- but they're not cheap, right?
+Actually, this TaoTronics headphone is a pretty sweet deal at $39.99 with promo code QKFB4NJ4, but let's be honest: The Bose QuietComfort 35 is the gold standard.

-It's also one of the most expensive, however, and rarely discounted below its $350 list price.
+Of course, it's not surprising that one of the highest-rated headphones on the market is also one of the most expensive.
+Unfortunately, it's rarely discounted below its $350 list price.

 Good thing Black Friday is coming, because that means deals on everything, right?
 In this case, yes!
 As of today, this is the best price I've located.